How to choose the right computer equipment for your business to increase your productivity and efficiency without it costing the earth.

 Getting the right IT is just the first step.
 Appropriate training, policies and working practices can help you maximise return on your IT investment.

-Unless your business processes very few transactions (ten or fewer a month), you will probably benefit from using accounts software rather than doing your accounts on paper.
+Unless your business processes very few transactions, you will probably benefit from using accounts software rather than doing your accounts on paper.
+Accounts software eliminates the need to enter information more than once and carries out laborious calculations automatically.

 Accounts software can be used to perform these core accounting tasks: